The Law of Compression: Communication Efficiency in Predictive Systems

 4. Law of Compression in Linguistics and Cultural Evolution

-4.1 Law of Compression and Zipf's Law in Language Evolution
+4.1 Law of Compression and Zipf-Like Patterns in Language

 4.2 Cultural Evolution and the Law of Compression